jalal246/js-interview/basice-part-3.md

 //output of above console: 'your app name Some error message'
 ```

-## 6) What is non-enumerable property in JavaScript and how you can create one
+## 6) What is non-enumerable property in JavaScript and how you can create one?

 > properties that don't show up when you iterate through object using for...in loop or using Object.keys()